ActuallyTrue/BoomBot/Mushroom Stewdios_BoomBot_readme.txt

 I was incharge of the GUI development.
 I created the UI and the scripting of the healthbar, the start menu, the pause menu and the checkpoints.

 For the heathbar, I imported the box border asset from https://weeklyhow.com/how-to-make-a-health-bar-in-unity/ and the heart asset from https://opengameart.org/content/heart-2.
-For health bar, the scripts I created are /scripts/health.cs, /scripts/healthBar.cs.
+The scripts I created are /scripts/health.cs, /scripts/healthBar.cs.

 For the checkpoints, I created /scripts/playerPosition.cs,  /scripts/checkPointDetect,  /scripts/checkPointSave and used the asset from https://assetstore.unity.com/packages/templates/packs/snaps-art-hd-buried-memories-volume-2-serekh-145780.

-For the menu, I created the /scripts/mainMenu.cs and /scripts/pause.cs.
+For the menu, I created /scripts/mainMenu.cs and /scripts/pause.cs.